TarunTomar122/digital-garden/v2/my-garden/projects/anime-recomend.md

 ####
 -> and then I can create a service which will give recommendations to MyAnimeList users

-####
+###

-**So rest assured that's exactly what I did**
+**Rest assured that's exactly what I did**

 ####

-- used scrapy and ran a few bots for over 3 days to extract user data from the website
+1. used scrapy and ran a few bots for over 3 days to extract user data from the website
-- cleaned and analysed the data using pandas and matplotlib
+2. cleaned and analysed the data using pandas and matplotlib
-- used scikit learn and trained a collaborative filtering based recommendation model
+3. used scikit learn and trained a collaborative filtering based recommendation model
-- created a flask app and hosted the model backend
+4. created a flask app and hosted the model backend
-- created a react app and hooked that to the backend to complete the service
+5. created a react app and hooked that to the backend to complete the service

-####
+###

 Now...
 I would have loved to have a demo website of this project up and running but unfortunately a lot has changed since then and when I run the react app it just throws a bunch of errors.
 So I am just gonna leave the [github link](https://github.com/TarunTomar122/AnimeRecommendation/tree/master?tab=readme-ov-file) here and you can check out the code if you want to.